open-telemetry/opentelemetry-specification/specification/overview.md

 SpanContext contains the tracing identifiers and the options that are propagated from parent to child spans.

 - **TraceId** is the identifier for a trace.
-It's worldwide unique with practically sufficient probability by being made as 16 randomly generated bytes.
+It is worldwide unique with practically sufficient probability by consisting of 16 randomly-generated bytes.
 TraceId is used to group all spans for a specific trace together across all processes.
 - **SpanId** is the identifier for a span.
-It's globally unique with practically sufficient probability by being made as 8 randomly generated bytes.
+It is globally unique with practically sufficient probability by consisting of 8 randomly-generated bytes.
 When passed to a child Span, this identifier becomes the parent span ID for the child span.
 - **TraceFlags** represent the options for a trace.
 They're represented as one